Michael1388/JAVA/README.md

 # JAVA

- Learning Java now
+ Hi,
+ I'm currently (9/2023) learning Java at the University of Helsinki through their Java language curriculum online.

- This is the repository storing my:
+ This is the repository storing:
  ## University of Helsinki:
- Java language curriculum and lessons.
+ Java language curriculum, exercises, projects, and coursework.